-For six months now, the world has experienced so much uncertainty that, for many of us, it is hard to imagine sitting in a crowded auditorium, stadium or concert hall.
+Since early 2020, the world has experienced so much uncertainty that, for many of us, it is hard to imagine sitting in a crowded auditorium, stadium or concert hall.
 COVID-19 is disrupting almost every aspect of our lives.

 It’s All About the Data

 Data, of course, is at the core.
 But if you're basing business decisions on it, you need to ensure the flow of data is accurate and thorough, especially now, when you might not have the time or funds to cover mistakes.
 So, nurturing a data culture is critical.

 In a recent episode of the Tech.
 Ideas.
 People. podcast, I shared some thoughts on building a powerful and scalable data culture along with my supply chain colleague, Jason McLellan.
 You can listen to it below and learn how we built one at Jabil for driving business in a post-pandemic future: